laxmigudami/demoqa-automation/README.md

 This executes the full test suite and generates Allure reports automatically.

 ### Run Specific Features

-When you're working on a particular feature, you can run just those tests:

 ```powershell
 # Checkbox tests only